 Variables

-Variables are global reusable values available in any test scenario.
+Variables are reusable values available in test scenarios.
 They allow you to centralize configurations such as URLs, test credentials, flags, and shared data.

 Managing Variables